 A viable option may be to go with a company that specializes in technology implementation — particularly in the areas of cloud migration and cloud-native app development.

-These are firms that focus solely on cloud technologies and services.
+These are cloud consulting services firms that focus solely on cloud technologies and services.
 They have the essential in-depth expertise and experience.
 Because they exclusively work in the area of cloud technologies, methodologies such as DevOps and agile development are standard ways of doing business.

 Cloud systems integrators are able to be more innovative than larger companies that have no wiggle room for experimentation or exploring new methodologies.
 They’re continually seeking and trying out new ways of overcoming technology challenges.